 To this day, she says it’s all been worth it.
 She’s fallen in love with more cities than she can count, appreciated random public transportation systems, and even got to share her story along the way.

-Her third-world passport has carried her to: Guam, Indonesia, China, Singapore, South Africa, Austria, Czech Republic, France, Italy, Spain and Australia!
+Her third-world passport has carried her to Guam, Indonesia, China, Singapore, South Africa, Austria, Czech Republic, France, Italy, Spain, and Australia.

-I’d say that’s pretty friggin’ impressive for anyone, let alone someone with as many hoops to jump through as she does.
+I’d say that’s pretty impressive for anyone, let alone someone with as many hoops to jump through as she does.